Lost City Hike with Kids: Our 6-Day Trek in Colombia

 The shower water is so cold at the Ciudad Perdida camps, you will probably scream!
 This makes it challenging to convince your little hikers to splash off at the end of the day.

-Most days we simply hand washed them as they stood to the side in the shower.
+Most days, we simply helped them wash while they stood to the side of the shower.
 There was simply no way they’d agree to stand under that stream of ice cold water.

-The toilets are all western-style sit down style, but some are missing seats.
+The toilets are western-style sit-down toilets, but some are missing seats.
 These toilets are shared by hundreds of people a day, so set your cleanliness expectations accordingly.

-Toilets at Camp 1 on the Lost City hike
+Basic toilets at Camp 1 on the Lost City hike in Colombia.

 Don’t expect your kids to get a full night’s sleep while trekking to Ciudad Perdida, even if they are physically and mentally drained.
 It’s not due to partying or people making noise though…

-Rows of beds lined with mosquito netting at a Ciudad Perdida camp
+Rows of camp beds with mosquito nets on the Ciudad Perdida trek.

-Dogs will bark at anytime throughout the night and the roosters will start crowing anytime after 3am.
-And just when you fall back asleep from the roosters, the camp lights get turned on every morning between 4:45 – 5:30am.
+Dogs barked at any time throughout the night and the roosters will start crowing anytime after 3 am.
+And just when you fall back asleep from the roosters, the camp lights get turned on every morning between 4:45 – 5:30 am.

 It can get chilly overnight, but the camps provide a fleece blanket for extra warmth if needed.
 Our kids had long sleeve pajamas and slept with socks on if it was a bit chilly.
 We also put their fleeces in their bed with them, just in case.

-A young hiker in his pajamas and a headlamp getting ready for bed at camp on the Lost City trek
+Child wearing pyjamas and a headlamp at camp on the Lost City trek.

-This is a multi-day trek through a mountainous tropical jungle, so there will be some dangers along the way.
+This is a multi-day trek through a mountainous tropical jungle, so there will be some safety considerations along the way.
 Here are some to consider:

 We love Keen sports sandals and each brought a pair with us to the Lost City.
 We made the mistake of buying our son a new pair and not breaking them in prior to the trip.
 As a result, our son got a blister on his heel pretty quickly.

 A blister can be very hard to heal while continually walking on it in a very moist tropical environment.
-We were glad to have brought moleskin, polysporin antibiotic ointment, bandaids and a second pair of hiking shoes.
-This treatment plan him happily walking while he healed and it was never a real issue.
+We were glad to have moleskin, polysporin antibiotic ointment, Band-Aids in our first aid kit, along with a second pair of hiking shoes.
+This treatment plan kept him happily walking while he healed, and it was never a real issue.

 Kids lack the self-control of adults and when they get bug bites, it can be really hard to get them to stop scratching.
 If they scratch too much, they can bleed and when they bleed, the open wound can be exposed to infection.